WIRELESS CONNECTION WITH YOUR LAPTOP

 Note: The Ames free Library and the town of Easton will take no responsibility for any damage caused to any device from configuration changes or software downloaded while accessing the public Wireless Internet.
 Library staff will not configure or troubleshoot patron laptops.

-The Ames Free Library is pleased to offer 2 Chromebooks for in-library use.
+The Ames Free Library is pleased to offer two Chromebooks for in-library use.
 These devices are wireless enabled and can be used only within the Main Reading room and the Fireplace Room.
 They cannot be used to print any documents.
-Chromebooks will be checked out to patrons who are over the age of 16 years and are able to provide a drivers license or photo identification that will be held by the reference librarian until the laptop is returned.
+Patrons must be over the age of 16 years and must also provide a driver's license or photo identification that will be held by the Reference Librarian until the laptop is returned.

 Two additional Chromebooks are kept at Circulation and can be checked out for home use with a valid library card.